 Industrial General Permit

 This track will cover various aspects of the Industrial General Permit (IGP) such as pollutant source assessments, monitoring and reporting, Exceedance Response Action requirements, BMPs including stormwater capture, treatment, reuse, and infiltration, TMDLs, water quality based corrective actions, compliance options (e.g., IGP Attachment I), permit participation initiatives, and Clean Water Act citizen lawsuits.
-This track will also provide updates on the next IGP reissuance and draft Commercial, Industrial, and Institutional (CII) Permit.
+This track will also provide updates, as applicable, on the draft Commercial, Industrial, and Institutional (CII) Permit.

-This track will focus on modeling of all types including hydrologic, water quality, and geographic information systems (GIS).
-Innovative data collection, visualization, assessment tools, and quantification methods and metrics will be presented, including how Artificial Intelligence (AI) and data tools from other industries may be repurposed and/or applied for use in the stormwater arena.
+This track focuses on modeling in various forms, including hydrologic, water quality, and geographic information systems (GIS).
+It will explore innovative data collection, visualization, assessment tools, and quantification methods and metrics, as well as opportunities to repurpose or apply Artificial Intelligence (AI) and data tools from other industries for stormwater management.

 Monitoring and Special Studies

-This track will highlight innovations in monitoring methodologies or monitoring programs and the development and implementation of special studies such as those investigating pollutant source, fate, and transport, including how monitoring results can be used to inform stormwater management.
+This track will highlight innovations in monitoring methodologies and programs, as well as the development and implementation of special studies on pollutant sources, fate, and transport.
+It will also explore how monitoring results can be leveraged to inform and improve stormwater management strategies.

 Municipal Programs